Malacca Sultanate: Golden era

-The military prowess of the sultanate was further strengthened by the nine elite knights of the kingdom.
-They were Hang Tuah, Hang Jebat, Hang Kasturi, Hang Lekir, Hang Lekiu, Hang Ali, Hang Iskandar, Hang Hasan and Hang Husain.
-Hang Tuah, the most intelligent among them is able to speak fluently 12 languages including Mandarin, Arabic, Javanese, Persian, and Japanese.
-He is skillful with weaponries such as the sword, keris, long keris, bow, cross bow and spear.
-He was the leader among them and was conferred the office of laksamana ('admiral') by the Sultan.

 On his royal visit to Majapahit, Mansur Shah was also accompanied by these warriors.
-At that time, Majapahit was already at a declining state and found itself unable to overcome on the rising power of the Malay sultanate.
-After a display of Malaccan military prowess in his court, the king of Majapahit, afraid of losing more territories, had agreed to marry off his daughter, Raden Galuh Cendera Kirana to Sultan Mansur Shah and relinquished control over Indragiri, Jambi, Tungkal and Siantan to Malacca.
+At that time, Majapahit was already declining and found itself unable to overcome the rising power of the Malaccan Sultanate.
+After a display of Malaccan military prowess in his court, the king of Majapahit, afraid of losing more territories, agreed to marry off his daughter, Raden Galuh Cendera Kirana to Sultan Mansur Shah and hand over control of Indragiri, Jambi, Tungkal and Siantan to Malacca.
+Mansur Shah was also able to vassalise Siak in Sumatra.
+Later in his reign, Pahang, Kampar and Indragiri rebelled but were eventually subdued.

 The friendly relations between China and Malacca escalated during the reign of Sultan Mansur Shah.
 The Sultan sent an envoy headed by Tun Perpatih Putih to China, carrying a diplomatic letter from the Sultan to the Emperor.
 According to the Malay Annals, Tun Perpatih succeeded in impressing the Emperor of China with the fame and grandeur of Sultan Mansur Shah that the Emperor decreed that his daughter, Hang Li Po, should marry the Sultan.
 The Malay Annals further asserts that a senior minister of state and five hundred ladies in waiting accompanied the "princess" to Malacca.
 The Sultan built a palace for his new consort on a hill known ever afterwards as Bukit Cina ("Chinese Hill").
 As trade flourished and Malacca became more prosperous, Mansur Shah ordered the construction of a large and beautiful palace at the foot of Malacca Hill.
 The royal palace reflected the wealth, prosperity and power of Malacca and embodied the excellence and distinct characteristics of Malay architecture.